apache/spark/docs/helm-chart/quick-start.rst

 .. code-block:: bash

-   kubectl create namespace airflow helm install airflow --n airflow .
+   kubectl create namespace airflow helm install airflow -n airflow .

 It may take a few minutes.
 Confirm the pods are up: